-The Human Resources Committees believe that the President and Chief Executive Officer, and certain other senior executives, should own a significant amount of equity in Lifeco to further align their interests with those of Lifeco's shareholders.
+The Human Resources Committees believe that the CEO, and certain other senior executives, should own a significant amount of equity in Lifeco to further align their interests with those of our shareholders.

-Accordingly, the President and Chief Executive Officer is required to maintain share ownership equal to five times his annual base salary.
+Accordingly, the CEO is required to maintain share ownership equal to five times his annual base salary.
 In addition, certain other senior executives, including the leaders of Lifeco's major business segments, are required to maintain share ownership equal to two and a half times their annual base salary.
 The share ownership requirement can be satisfied through shares or share units accumulated under the Executive Share Unit Plan, the Directors' Deferred Share Unit Plans, the share purchase program and through personal holdings.